Chart Color Schemes

 Newington features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Newington, as per the latest Census, consisted of 39.0% houses and 61.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 33.5% houses and 66.5% other dwellings.
-Home ownership in Newington was at 26.1%, with mortgaged dwellings at 41.9% and rented ones at 31.9%.
-The median monthly mortgage repayment in the area was $2,500, higher than Sydney metro's average of $2,167.
+Newington's dwelling structure, as per the latest Census, consisted of 39.0% houses and 61.1% other dwellings.
+In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
+Home ownership in Newington stood at 26.1%, with mortgaged dwellings at 41.9% and rented ones at 31.9%.
+The median monthly mortgage repayment was $2,500, higher than Sydney metro's average of $2,167.
 Median weekly rent in Newington was $560, compared to Sydney metro's $470.
-Nationally, Newington's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Newington's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing